 Ashlee Knapp Stewart

 Ashlee began her teaching career at Columbia University’s Columbia Ballet Collaborative (CBC) program.
 In the fall of 2009, Ashlee became a permanent faculty member of The Ballet Class.
 Along with her work at The Ballet Class, Ashlee has taught for the Pacific Ballet Academy in Mountain View, CA, Allegheny Ballet Company in Altoona, PA, Ballet Theater Company in Hartford, CT and Cary Ballet Conservatory in Cary, NC.
 She has been commissioned five times by the Stamford Symphony to choreograph for its annual “American Experience” children's show.
 In 2013, Ashlee was one of twenty-three ballet school directors and teachers invited by SAB to attend its National Teachers Weekend.
-In the fall of 2014, Ashlee was named the Associate Director of The Ballet Class.
+In the summer of 2018, Ashlee was named the Director of The Ballet Class.